ceph/ceph/doc/radosgw/pubsub-module.rst

 Delete Notification
 ```````````````````

-Delete a specific, or all S3-compliant notifications from a bucket.
-Associated subscriptions will also be deleted.
+Delete a specific, or all, S3-compliant notifications from a bucket.
+Associated subscription will also be deleted.

 ::